MrRezoo/django-social-network/README.md

 ## General info

-Work on sample Blog with Django language . . .
+Work on sample social network with Django language . . .

 Some features we worked on